Read time: ≈ 14 min • Last updated: December 30, 2025

 - Set up MetaMask for daily transactions

-- Configure a Ledger hardware wallet for secure storage
+- Configure a Ledger Nano X or Nano S Plus hardware wallet for secure storage

 - Protect your seed phrase like your life depends on it